Happy Birthday & Thank You, Jackie Robinson!

 Meet my son, KEATON KING:

-He's a 16-year-old Sophomore who began playing the game 5-years-old.
+He's now a 17-year-old Junior who began playing the game 5-years-old.
 He began as a freshman playing varsity ball at the 6A level for Longview High School.
 Thanks, Mr. Robinson.
 He also plays travel ball for Futures Elite, an East Texas team based out of Tyler, Texas.
 Thank you, Mr. Robinson.

 Keaton takes several cuts throughout the week with ex MLB player, Chuck Carr to ensure he's on point on game day.
 He can walk on any field and inside any facility freely without fear of being heckled or feeling unwanted and play the game.
 Thanks, Mr. Robinson.